Parliament 28th March

 Questions to Ministers

-1. JOHN HAYES to the Minister of Finance: What reports has he recently received on confidence, investment, and growth?
+1. JOHN HAYES to the Minister of Finance: What reports has he recently received on business confidence, investment, and growth?

 2. DAVID SHEARER to the Minister for State Owned Enterprises: Is it the Government’s intention to proceed with the asset sales programme?